SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Age_Gender_Detection.md

   ```
 ### Load Pre-trained Optimized Model for Age and Gender Inferencing

-We need CPU as plugin device for inferencing Age and Gender and load pre-retained model for Age and Gender Detection on CPU
+In previous step, CPU is selected as plugin device.
+Now, load pre-trained optimized model for age and gender detection inferencing on CPU.
-- Replace #TODO Age_Gender_Detection 1
-- Paste the following lines
+- Replace #TODO Age_Gender_Detection 1 with the following lines of code

 ```python
 # age and gender